Arthur Hornblow’s Information about the Jackson False Armistice Telegram

 The unnamed operator of the Brest Wire

-Cook told Hornblow that Barler died in 1934, leaving just himself and the operator of the Brest Wire as “the only ones that were present” when the armistice message was transmitted.
-He noted that he regularly kept in touch with this operator, but did not name him, referring to him variously as “my friend”, “a successful attorney in New York City”, and “a young sailor, now a prominent New York attorney”.
+According to Cook, Barler died in 1934, leaving just himself and the operator of the Brest Wire as “the only ones that were present” at the transmission of the false armistice dispatch.
+He noted that he regularly kept in touch with this man, but did not name him, calling him variously “my friend”, “a successful attorney in New York City”, and “a young sailor, now a prominent New York attorney”.
+The man was actually Lieutenant Emmett King, who described himself as the “Chief Electrician (Radio)” at Navy Headquarters in Paris.
+8

-This unnamed operator of the Brest Wire was Lieutenant Emmett King, who described himself as “Chief Electrician (Radio)” at Navy Headquarters in Paris in a letter from December 1918 among Roy Howard’s papers.8 After a number of Internet searches, references to “Emmett King . . . an attorney living in New York” have been located in the transcripts of investigations carried out by the US Senate, shortly after the end of the Second World War, into “Expenditures in the Executive Departments”.
-Apparently, King took part in a business trip to Paris in July 1945 with two other men, spoke French, “represented the Albert Verley Co. in New York”, and was advising on the negotiation of contracts with “manufacturers of finished perfumes”.
-His full name is indexed as “Emmett Miles King”; he was 52 in 1945, and therefore 25 in 1918.9
+From Internet searches, references to “Emmett King . . . an attorney living in New York” have been located in the transcripts of investigations carried out by the US Senate, shortly following the end of the Second World War, into “Expenditures in the Executive Departments”.
+Apparently, King took part in a business trip, with two other men, to Paris in July 1945, spoke French, “represented the Albert Verley Co. in New York”, and was advising on the negotiation of contracts with “manufacturers of finished perfumes”.
+His full name is indexed as “Emmett Miles King”; he was 52 in 1945, and therefore 25 in 1918.
+9

-In his December 1918 letter which was forwarded to Roy Howard, King did not specify that he was operating the Brest Wire on 7 November 1918, but he affirmed that he “flashed the [false armistice] message”, knew “what caused the whole affair”, and “handled the whole case”.
-He explained that the message read “identically the same as the message that was afterwards published in America to the effect that hostilities had ceased”, and that it was handed to him “in plain English” at about 3:50 pm (French time).
-But he did not say where it came from (the American Embassy, French Foreign Ministry, French Ministry of War, for instance) only that it was “absolutely from official channels; did not reveal whose name it carried as authorization; or specify to whom and where he “flashed” it.
-But he did disclose that almost immediately after sending it, the message was taken from him and was “never returned to the files”; that “the whole affair” had been caused by a “government official” – not an American, he pointed out – who had made some foolish mistake which could not be made public.8
+King affirmed that he “flashed the [false armistice] message” on 7 November 1918, but did not specify that he was operating the Brest Wire.
+He said he knew “what caused the whole affair”, and “handled the whole case”.
+He explained that it was “identically the same as the message that was afterwards published in America to the effect that hostilities had ceased”, and that it was given to him “in plain English” at about 3:50 pm (French time).
+But he did not say where it came from (the Embassy, French Foreign Ministry, French Ministry of War, for instance) only that it was “absolutely from official channels”; did not reveal whose name it carried as authorization, or to whom and where he “flashed” it.
+He did disclose that almost immediately afterwards it was taken from him and was “never returned to the files”; that “the whole affair” had been caused by a “government official” (not an American) who was responsible for a foolish mistake which could not be made public.
+8

 US Navy Headquarters in Brest

-Moses Cook told Hornblow that he spent seven weeks in Brest before finally leaving France early in 1919.
-It is reasonable to assume that he became acquainted there with an unnamed wireless operator at Admiral Wilson’s Headquarters who, L. B. Mickel told Roy Howard, had made a copy of the Jackson False Armistice Telegram.
-And it is possible that Cook also met Lieutenant J. A. Carey, Admiral Wilson’s secretary, who, Hugh Baillie (a United Press President later) had told Howard, was offering to sell “the original” telegram.8
+Apparently, Moses Cook spent seven weeks in Brest before finally leaving France early in 1919.
+It is reasonable to assume that he became acquainted there with a wireless operator (not identified) at Admiral Wilson’s Headquarters who, L. B. Mickel told Roy Howard, had copied the Jackson Armistice Telegram.
+And it is possible that Cook also met Lieutenant J. A. Carey, Admiral Wilson’s secretary, who, Hugh Baillie informed Howard, was offering to sell “the original”.
+Below is the copy of the armistice telegram L. B. Mickel sent to Roy Howard in August 1919.
+8

 REFERENCES